Evangelion: 1.0 You Are (Not) Alone: Photography and sound

 The sound effects were handled by Tōru Noguchi, a member of Anime Sound.
 Noguchi had already worked on Renewal of Evangelion, which entailed remastering the audio of the original series to 5.1 surround sound.
 For the Renewal tetralogy, however, there were difficulties due to Anno's typical style of overlapping dialogue and sound information.
 At the beginning, Noguchi tried to subtract some sound information for Evangelion: 1.0 to make the sound more understandable for viewers.
 He also fielded different requests from Anno, so he worked and edited until the last minute.
-At first, Noguchi thought he would simply copy the sounds of the TV series and extend them for a film release, but his plans lead to a much different result.
+At first, Noguchi thought he would simply copy the sounds of the TV series and extend them for a film release, but his plans led to a much different result.
 The process was not easy, and since he had to work on an already existing product, he found many difficulties up to the end of the production.
 Noguchi thought about quitting, but hesitated because of the impact his departure would have on King Records and the rest of the team.

 When he received the storyboard, Noguchi only had vague information about the sound direction.
-He based much of the material off of the sounds already present in Neon Genesis Evangelion; for example, he gave the Angel Ramiel feminine vocals.
+He based much of the material on the sounds already present in Neon Genesis Evangelion; for example, he gave the Angel Ramiel feminine vocals.
 During its transformation scenes, he also inserted metallic noises, though Anno said nothing in particular about it.
 Noguchi was able to take departures from the sound design of the original series, for example, superimposing various sounds including a vocal element and a ray-like sound for the Angel's shield.
 He found difficulty creating the modulation of the Eva-01's machine gun, as Masayuki had many requests and Noguchi had difficulty finding a balance between his and Masayuki's ideas.
 He kept the sound of the Positron Rifle as similar to the original one as possible.
 Anno also gave him specifications on the types of trains used in the film, making a detailed plan of how the sounds would change accordingly.
 For the train visible during a vision of Shinji, they asked him to use the sound recorded for Shiki-Jitsu, a 2000 film also directed by Anno.